Postgraduate Diploma in Management & Marketing for Non-Business Graduates

-Please submit your application by 16th August 2013.The scholarship will be awarded to the most suitable candidate as decided by a panel of representatives from DIT and the MII on the basis of submitted documentation and the successful applicant will be notified by Friday 30th August 2013.
+Please submit your application by 5pm on Friday 15th August 2014.The scholarship will be awarded to the most suitable candidate as decided by a panel of representatives from DIT and the MII on the basis of submitted documentation and the successful applicant will be notified by Friday 29th August 2014.

 Please note due to great demand for our programmes early applications are assessed when received and dealt with promptly.
 Therefore it is advisable to make early applications for an early response.